Australian College of Physical Education

 Admission criteria and entry schemes

-To be eligible for entry to ACPE’s undergraduate courses you must meet the general requirements listed in one or more of the following categories:
+To be eligible for entry to ACPE’s undergraduate courses you must meet the general admission requirements listed in one or more of the following categories and:

 • satisfy English language proficiency requirements for the course you are applying to